 FAQ

 What does PHSP stand for?
 Private Health Services Plan.
-It is the legal term the CRA uses under Section 248(1) of the Income Tax Act to describe an employer-funded health benefit that reimburses eligible medical expenses tax-free.
+It is the legal term used in the Income Tax Act for a qualifying health reimbursement arrangement.

 Is a PHSP the same as an HSA?
-An HSA that is properly structured to meet CRA requirements qualifies as a PHSP.
+An HSA that is properly structured to meet CRA requirements can qualify as a PHSP.
 The CRA uses the term PHSP in legislation, while HSA and HCSA are product names used by providers.
-However, the CRA has warned that not all plans marketed as HSAs actually meet PHSP requirements.
-Make sure your provider structures the plan correctly.
+Not every plan marketed as an HSA will qualify.

 Can a sole proprietor set up a PHSP?
-Only if you have arm's-length (unrelated) employees.
-An unincorporated sole proprietor working alone does not qualify.
-If you are incorporated, you can set up a PHSP even as a solo owner-employee.
-See HSAs for sole proprietors for the full rules.
+Only if the business has at least one arm's-length employee and the arrangement otherwise meets the CRA rules.
+An unincorporated sole proprietor working alone does not qualify for an HSA-style PHSP reimbursement plan.
+If you are incorporated, you may be able to set up a PHSP even as a solo owner-employee.

 Are PHSP benefits taxable in Quebec?
-At the provincial level, yes.
-Revenu Quebec treats employer-paid PHSP contributions and coverage as a taxable benefit for provincial tax purposes.
-For plans not backed by insurance, the taxable value is calculated from benefits paid plus admin costs, less employee contributions.
-The federal treatment remains tax-free.
+At the provincial level, yes, employer-paid PHSP contributions and coverage are generally treated as a taxable benefit.
+The federal treatment can still be different.

 Can I use a PHSP and also claim the Medical Expense Tax Credit (METC)?
 Not for the same expense.
-If a PHSP reimburses an expense, you generally cannot also claim it as a personal METC.
-However, expenses that exceed your PHSP balance or are not covered by the plan can still be claimed on your personal return.
-For more on how these interact, see CRA medical expenses in Canada.
+If a PHSP reimburses an expense, you generally cannot also claim it personally as a METC.
+Expenses not reimbursed by the PHSP may still be claimable if they otherwise qualify.

 Related reading